 An easy, almost-homemade, lavender lemonade recipe that uses either fresh lemons or lemon juice concentrate.
 Either way it’s delicious!

-- A few drops of purple or blue food coloring can be added for a bit more color.
+- 1 or 2 drops of purple or blue food coloring can be added for a bit more color.

 - For maximum impact, serve from a crystal pitcher into clear glasses over ice.
 Garnish with fresh lemon slices.